Kid0h/MCSC/README.md

 A Cross-platform Minecraft skin cloner!

 ## Usage
-To use **MCSC** you'll just need to download latest binary for your OS from the [releases](https://github.com/Kid0h/MCSC/releases) (or build from source).
+To use **MCSC** you'll just need to download latest binary for your OS from the [releases](https://github.com/Kid0h/MCSC/releases/latest), or build from source (instructions below).

 Simply enter the target's Minecraft username and press `ENTER` or click `Clone`

 <img src="media/preview.png"/>

-You can ever clone multiple skins at once!
+You can even clone multiple skins at once!

 <img src="media/preview_multiple.png"/>